 Charging camper van batteries

-This section details how I’ve designed the camper van electrics to harness available energy.
+This section details how I’ve designed the camper van electrics to charge the leisure batteries and harness available energy.

 Solar power design

 Using our campervan solar system to charge camper van batteries is increasing in popularity.
 Aside from the initial set up cost, energy is harvested free of charge, during daylight hours at least.